It is our pleasure to present the Annual Report of the company for the

 19. MANAGING THE RISKS OF FRAUD, CORRUPTION AND UNETHICAL BUSINESS

-Fraud and corruption-free work culture has been the part of the
+Fraud-free and corruption-free work culture has been core to the

-Company''s DNA all along.
-In view of the potential risk of fraud and corruption due to
+company In view of the potential risk of fraud and corruption due to

-rapid growth and geographical spread of operations, the Company has put even greater emphasis to address this risk.
+rapid growth and geographical spread of operations, the company has put

+an even greater emphasis to address this risk.

-To meet this objective a comprehensive Fraud Risk Management Policy (FRMP)
+To meet this objective, a comprehensive Fraud Risk Management (FRM)

-and ethical manner, the Board has laid down the Anti- Bribery and
+an honest, transparent and ethical manner, the Board has laid down ABCD

 business professionally, fairly and free from bribery and corruption,

-training and awareness workshops were conducted through an independent
+training and awareness workshops were extended to select vendors of the

-These above policies and its implementation are closely monitored by the
+The above policies and its implementation are closely monitored by the

-Audit and Compliance Committees of Directors and reviewed by the
+Audit and Compliance Committees of Directors and periodically reviewed

 The Board placed on record its appreciation for the valuable services